T-4-103 – Guidelines for Research Authorizations for Testing of Novel Supplements

 4. Categories of Research Authorizations

-Category A is a streamlined regulatory process which targets testing of supplement products that pose negligible risk to plant, animal, human health and the environment (e.g. rhizobia).
+Category A is a streamlined regulatory process which targets testing of supplement products that pose negligible risk to plant, animal, human health and the environment (for example, rhizobia).
 Once the trial has been assigned to Category A (based on the information provided on the application form) and the appropriate fees have been received by the FSS, applicants will receive a generic Research Authorization that outlines the conditions of the trial.
 The conditions prescribed in the Authorization must be adhered to throughout the duration of the trial.

 Category B applies to novel supplements that have not been previously assessed by the FSS, are genetically modified, or in some way represent a potential risk or unknown risk to human health or the environment.
 If deemed necessary, the CFIA may impose specific conditions to mitigate the risk, or refuse to authorize the trial.